woodser/monero-ts/docs/developer_guide/getting_started_p1.md

   console.log("View key: " + await walletKeys.getPrivateViewKey());
 }
 ```
-Save the file as "offline_wallet_generator.js" and run the program with Node.js:
+Save the file as "offline_wallet_generator.ts" and run the program with Node.js:

-`node offline_wallet_generator.js`
+`node offline_wallet_generator.ts`

 The output should look similar to the following:
 ```